TarunKumarGola/humbleshop/README.md

 -admin can charge some small amount on every transaction or order.
 - admin can delete and upload the video or images etc.

-Issues is in file homepage which is in lib/home/homepage
+#Issues is in file homepage which is in lib/home/homepage
+#facebook login not working